 By this stage I was a qualified dietitian with about 12 months experience and I had no idea where to start or what kind of job I would be able to get.
-I spoke to a few colleagues working abroad who told me that the money (and the travel) is in locum work and they hooked me up with an agency.
+I spoke to a few colleagues working abroad who told me that the travel is in locum work and they hooked me up with an agency.

 What I didn’t realise at the time is how long the whole process could take, so I thought I would write a blog post to point my fellow potential travelling allied health professionals in the right direction.